“Tell me, what is it you

 Kirkus Reviews called the book “a fresh, open and inspiring remembrance.”
 Anyone who lives with disability and/or the aftereffects of trauma will find inspiration in these pages.

 You can purchase Good Eye, Bad Eye wherever books are sold online: Bookshop.org, Barnesandnoble.com, thriftbooks.com and Amazon … or ask your local independent bookstore to order it.
+It is available in paperback, ebook, and Audible.

 An online version of the book, illustrated by photos, videos and other media, is available for a paid subscription at goodeyebadeye.substack.com.